-Name: Promotion: Action Considered: Reappointment: Department: Date this action will become effective if Current rank: Date of Current Rank: Date of Initial appointment at Okla homa State University: Will this action confer tenure if fully y approved?Yes No Is this considered an early action a section of the Policy and Procedur for Ranked Faculty?
-Yes No NOTE: It is the responsibility of the documentation file to clearly summany deliberations begin regarding narize the history of the facu ity member's appointment before 2.
-DOCUMENTATION THE UNIT ADMINISTRATOR MUST PROVIDE: The following is intended to be chair, not necessarily a listing a.
-Listing of academ Oklahoma State U · Rank Type of Action (appoir reappointment, promo
+Name: Promotion: Action Considered: Reappointment: Department: will become effective if Current rank: Date of Current Rank: Date of Initial appointment at Oklal noma State University: Will this action confer tenure if fully approved?Yes No Is this considered an early action as defined in the "Appointment Periods and Time in Rank" section of the Policy and Procedure letter on Reappointment, Promotion and Tenure Process for Ranked Faculty?
+Yes No

+NOTE: It is the responsibility of the faculty member and the department chair to prepare a documentation file to clearly summarize the history of the faculty member's appointment before any deliberations begin regarding reappointment, promotion and/or tenure.

+2. DOCUMENTATION THE UNIT ADMINISTRATOR MUST PROVIDE:

+The following is intended to be a minimal list of items to be provided by the department chair, not necessarily a listing of the only items to be included.